 As of ATL 7.0, CComModule is obsolete: see ATL Module Classes for more details.

-This class is obsolete, and the ATL code generation wizards now use the CAtlAutoThreadModule and CAtlModule derived classes.
+Note This class is obsolete, and the ATL code generation wizards now use the CAtlAutoThreadModule and CAtlModule derived classes.
 See ATL Module Classes for more information.
 The information that follows is for use with applications created with older releases of ATL.

 CComModule implements a COM server module, allowing a client to access the module's components.
 CComModule supports both DLL (in-process) and EXE (local) modules.

 A CComModule instance uses an object map to maintain a set of class object definitions.
 This object map is implemented as an array of _ATL_OBJMAP_ENTRY structures, and contains information for:

 - Entering and removing object descriptions in the system registry.

 - Instantiating objects through a class factory.